dabing1022/CLASS-Intro-to-Programming-Love2D-and-Lua/README.md

 map loading might be a bit hard for the students to grasp, so I am planning on writing small Lua libraries for these ahead of time for students to use.

+## Who is this geared for?

+The examples in here, and the guide itself, is geared for children and teenagers.
+Generally, younger-people with little to no programming experience.

+As such, this guide will not contain the secrets of the universe or anything *too* fancy.
+It is mainly meant as a way to get kids familiar with basic programming concepts, up to probably functions.